canonical/checkbox/checkbox-ng/docs/author/jobs.rst

 :environ:
     (optional).
-If specified, the listed environment variables (separated by spaces) will be taken from the invoking environment (i.e. the one :term:`CheckBox` is run under) and set to that value on the job execution environment (i.e.  the one the job will run under).
+If specified, the listed environment variables (separated by spaces) will be taken from the invoking environment (i.e. the one :term:`Checkbox` is run under) and set to that value on the job execution environment (i.e.  the one the job will run under).
     Note that only the *variable names* should be listed, not the *values*, which will be taken from the existing environment.
 This